templado/engine/README.md

-# Templado
+# Templado 5

+> __Templado 5.0 is currently under heavy development__
+>
+> Templado 5.0 - developed in `main` - is, in major parts, a rewrite from Templado 4.x and under current development.
+If you want to try 5.0 already, please be aware of the fact the current API is subject to change and it is not yet feature complete.

 [![Integrate](https://github.com/templado/engine/workflows/Integrate/badge.svg)](https://github.com/templado/engine/actions)

 A pragmatic approach to templating for PHP 8.2+

 (Use Templado [4.x](https://github.com/templado/engine/tree/4.x) for PHP 7+)

-## Templado 5.x is under development.

-Templado 5.0 - developed in `main` - is, in major parts, a rewrite from Templado 4.x and under current development.
-If you want to try 5.0 already, please be aware of the fact the current API is subject to change and it is not yet feature complete.

 ### Motivation